Ben Wyvis distillery: First distillery

+New distillery

 The Ben Wyvis distillery that began operation in 1965 was started by the Invergordon distillery, and was built on the Invergordon grain distillery complex.
 It was intended primarily to produce whisky for use in Invergordon blends, but did produce a very small number of single malts.
 When Ben Wyvis was demolished in 1977, the stills were saved and eventually used by the Glengyle distillery.

-Single malts

-Legitimate single malt bottlings from the distillery's 1965-1977 operation are exceptionally rare.
-Years after the distillery had closed, Invergordon offered a single malt under the "Ben Wyvis" name, but for a retail price approximately £20.
-This led to at least one incident where such a bottle was placed in an auction with estimates meant to imply that it was an original Ben Wyvis single malt: on 28 March 2007, McTear's Auctioneers offered Lot 166 (a 10-year-old Ben Wyvis) with an estimated value of £400-£600, and the auction closed with a sale price of £360.
-After significant public-relations pressure developed over the possible misrepresentation of the whisky, McTear's offered to cancel the sale.